-Click Here to read the commission and the two sets of instructions (one private) given to Gov. Philip Ludwell.
+Click Here to read the commission and the two sets of instructions (one private) given to Governor Philip Ludwell.

 Colonel Philip Ludwell, brother of Thomas Ludwell, lived at Richneck, in James City County, near Middle Plantation.
 He came to Virginia about 1664 and soon rose to prominence, becoming one of the Green Spring faction of Berkeleyites.
 His intimacy with the governor appears from the fact that he married (as her third husband) Berkeley's widow, Lady Frances, who had abetted her husband, the governor, against the English commissioners in 1677.

-In 1691, the Lords Proprietors appointed him governor of all Carolina, headquartered at Charles Town, with a Deputy Governor for the northern part of the colony - the beginning of the division of the province into North and South Carolina, though not so called at this time.
-Thomas Jarvis was the first Deputy Governor.
+In 1691, the Lords Proprietors appointed Philip Ludwell as governor of all Carolina, headquartered at Charles Town, with a Deputy Governor for the northern part of the colony - the beginning of the division of the province into North and South Carolina, though not so called at this point in time.
+Thomas Jarvis was the first Deputy Governor, residing in Albemarle County.

 About the same time Philip Ludwell, a gentleman from Virginia, being appointed governor of Carolina, arrived in the province.
-Sir Nathaniel Johnson, who had been general of the Leeward Islands in the reign of King James, being created a Cassique of Carolina, after the Revolution retired to that country, and took his seat as a member of the council.
+Sir Nathaniel Johnson, who had been general of the Leeward Islands in the reign of King James II, being created a Cacique of Carolina, after the Revolution retired to that country, and took his seat as a member of the Executive Council.
 The Lords Proprietors having found the Fundamental Constitutions disagreeable to the people, and ineffectual for the purposes of government, repealed all their former laws and regulations, excepting those called Agrarian Laws, and sent out a new plan of government to Mr. Ludwell, consisting of forty-three articles of instruction, for the better management of their colony.

 The inhabitants, who had been long in a confused and turbulent state, were enjoined to obedience and submission.
 Liberty was granted to the representatives of the people to frame such laws as they judged necessary to the public welfare and tranquillity, which were to continue in force for two years, but no longer, unless they were in the meantime ratified and confirmed by the Palatine and three more of the Lords Proprietors.